l0m-dev/Undying-Renewal/README.md

   - Added a scrye hint feature
   - Increased the time dead bodies stay on the ground
   - New gibs system!
-  - Saves are no longer deleted on new game
   - Walking and crouching makes no noise

 ## Building